 Chicago, IL | 30.8 |

 Toronto has one of the longest commute times in North America, BlogTO found in December 2022.
 Even with the subway system, cycling routes, and streetcar, public transit in the city has become riddled with less than efficient commuting trips.
-Reports show that crowded subway platforms need to make the subway system more safe.
+Reports show that crowded subway platforms need to make the subway system safer.

-Based on trips taken by TTC, Go Transit and other regional transportation providers, Torontonians spend an average of 56 minutes getting from home to work.
-Between trips, walking, shutdowns, detours, delays and waiting times, this number is up from 52 minutes in 2020 according to Moovit.
+Based on trips taken by TTC, GO Transit and other regional transportation providers, Torontonians spend an average of 56 minutes getting from home to work.
+Between trips, walking, shutdowns, detours, delays and waiting times, this number is up from 52 minutes in 2020, according to Moovit.
 Back in 2013, that time was 42 minutes.
 For those who drive, this can spike Toronto car insurance because of the high-risk factor of an accident.

 In 2022, how long did you usually wait for your bus/train/streetcar to arrive?
 How long was your transit commute each morning? 🤔